ijakab/Elastic-Lucid-Provider/README.md

 `fetch`, `paginate` and `first` work much the same way as they do in lucid - they return model instance or holder with rows property that is array of model instances.

-`update` also works much the same way as in lucid.
+`update` and `delete also works much the same way as in lucid.

-`delete` is not implemented in this version. we never needed it :( Coming soon

 `nativeResult` will return result as returned by npm elastic adapter without any modification.